-Over the years Premier League have had some really great strikers.
+Over the years, Premier League have had some really great strikers.
 Some of these strikers were more efficient than others and scored goals with greater ease.
-In this article we are going to have a look at the players with best minutes per goal ratio in the Premier League history.
+In this article, let us have a look at the players with the best goals-per-minute ratio in Premier League history.

-Here are the top 10 players with best minutes per goal ratio in the Premier League history, with minimum of 30 goals scored.
+Here are the top 10 players with the best goals-per-minute ratio in Premier League history, with a minimum of 25 goals scored.
 [Stats till 27th Jan 2023]

 10. Diego Costa [52 Goals] [145.19 mins/goal]

 Costa joined Chelsea in the summer of 2014 and scored 20 league goals in his first season in England, winning the Premier League and League Cup.
 However, he could only score 12 goals in the following season in the league as Chelsea finished at a disappointing 10th position in the league.

 Diego Costa regained his form in the 2016-17 season and scored 20 league goals to guide Chelsea to a 2nd Premier League title in three years.
 However, at the start of the 2017-18 season, Costa was told that he was no longer a part of the plan at Chelsea.
 He left Chelsea for Atletico Madrid in January 2018.

 Edin Dzeko joined Manchester City in 2011 and spent four seasons with the club scoring 50 goals.
 He won two league titles and a FA Cup during his time with the club.
 He is most notably remembered for his equalising goal against QPR on the final day of the 2011-12 Premier League season.
 The goal was followed by Sergio Aguero’s goal, which won it for City with seconds to go, ensuring the team won a league title for the first time in 44 years.

 8. Robin Van Persie [144 Goals] [139.7 mins/goal]